 Why Choose a Degree in Nursing?

-If you think you have what it takes to be a nurse, there has never been a better time to get into the healthcare industry.
+If you think you have what it takes to be a nurse, there has never been a better time to look into what does a clinical nurse specialist do and get into the healthcare industry.
 With this shortage, hospitals are crying out for those with a nursing degree and are often offering great bonuses for staff.
 As well as this, there are plenty of chances for overtime if you don’t have any commitments.
 This makes nursing a great job, especially for the younger generation who do not yet have a family.
 That being said, having a family shouldn’t stop you from choosing a career in nursing, as those with children can be that much more empathetic.

 Whilst it may sound off-putting with the amount of stress, the more people that choose this career, the less stress will be put on the nurse population.
 Healthcare industries are doing everything they can to minimize the stress on nurses and offer a lot of mental and emotional support.